Nothing will stand in your way

 1. Master Of Disaster 2.
 Taste My Blood 3.
 The Hand Of Death 4.
 Feel The Pain 5.
 Down On Your Knees

-After a long period of inactivity Holy Moses returned to the thrash metal genre with a notably good mini album.
+After a long period of inactivity, Holy Moses returned to the thrash metal genre with a notably good mini album.
 Master Of Disaster is extremely faithful to the band's original style, as if no time at all had passed since Reborn Dogs (excluding the hardcore-ish No Matter What's The Cause released in between).
-One cannot help but notice some strain on Sabina Classen's vocals that sound quite worn out at first, but fortunately they become stronger during this mini album.
+One cannot help but notice some strain on Sabina Classen's vocals that sound quite worn-out at first, but fortunately they become stronger towards the end of this release.
 As a whole the band's sound is very close to their early albums, with even some successful hints of Finished With The Dogs clearly audible - just witness the relentless Taste My Blood and you will get the idea.
-Although everything in the songwriting department is based on a familiar ground, the riffs are very memorable and the feel of this album couldn't be more right.
+Although everything in the songwriting department is based on familiar grounds, the riffs are very memorable and the feel of this album couldn't be more right.
 Master Of Disaster is a fine proof that some of the original thrash metal spirit never loses its appeal.

 HOLY MOSES - Disorder Of The Order